CoffeePoweredComputers/cs-105-summer-21/about.md

 ## Tools and Resources

 ## Course Elements

 ### zyBooks and Post-Reading

 This course will have two zyBooks and post reading activities due per week.
-The zyBook activities include reading section of the textbook and completing the interactive activites along the way.
+The zyBook activities include reading section of the textbook and completing the interactive activities along the way.
-Post-readings activites are on PrairieLearn and are our attempt to solicit information on what aspect of the readings were confusing and which topics were of interest to you.
+Post-readings activities are on PrairieLearn and are our attempt to solicit information on what aspect of the readings were confusing and which topics were of interest to you.
-Please respond to these questions thoughtfully and with as much detail as possiable as they help us construct the lectures.
+Please respond to these questions thoughtfully and with as much detail as possible as they help us construct the lectures.
 They will be due every Thursday and Sunday night at <b><u>11:00 PM CST</u></b>.

 ### Homework

-There are two homeworks assigned every week (one after every lecture) and are due Thursday and Sunday night at <b><u>11:00 PM CST</u></b> respectivly.
+There are two homeworks assigned every week (one after every lecture) and are due Thursday and Sunday night at <b><u>11:00 PM CST</u></b> respectively.
-Homework activities can be found the the courses's PrairieLearn.
+Homework activities can be found on the courses's PrairieLearn.

 ### Lecture